by Stacy T. Sims (Review by Brenda Bonin)

 While primarily aimed at serious athletes, I found this book very relatable as an active, moderately fit woman in menopause.
 The author provides a complete scientific breakdown of the menopause transition, how it affects wellness and physical performance, and what to do about it.
 Her tone is positive, authoritative, and affirming, written by a woman for women.
 I also found it refreshing to read a comprehensive guide that addresses more than low libido, as menopause disrupts life in many ways.

 One common intervention is known as hormone replacement therapy (HRT), which the author instead refers to as menopausal hormone therapy (MHT) because we are not replacing hormones, but rather helping the body even things out.
 She further discusses non-hormonal prescription medication and adaptogens.
 She is an especially big fan of the latter, something I found extremely interesting and plan to try.

-For those not familiar with adaptogens, basically, they are certain herb or mushrooms thought to have many health benefits including helping your body deal with physical, chemical, or biological stress and helping its systems return to homeostasis, or a balanced state.
+For those not familiar with adaptogens, basically, they are certain herbs or mushrooms thought to have many health benefits including helping your body deal with physical, chemical, or biological stress and helping its systems return to homeostasis or a balanced state.
 They are sold as teas, tinctures, powders you add to food, and capsules.

-Much of this information packed guide on nutrition focuses on having a healthy gut microbiome.
-The author explains that when microbiome is out of balance, it affects performance, brain function and sleep.
+Much of this information-packed guide on nutrition focuses on having a healthy gut microbiome.
+The author explains that when the microbiome is out of balance, it affects performance, brain function, and sleep.
 She has a contrary position on some popular eating plans such as intermittent fasting and keto diets, and points out that the research on these plans includes primarily on men and sedentary women.
-Sims also emphasies that what you eat and when is more important than thinking of calories in/calories used.
+Sims also emphasizes that what you eat and when is more important than thinking of calories in/calories used.
 She also has an unusual position on hydrating, stating that plain water is not as effective as water with small amounts of sugar and salt to activate transport mechanisms in the gut.

 Sleep Well to Live Well